MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Graduate Education and Research

 ### UCSD BMS Program and Graduate-Level Research
-I am currently a Ph.D. candidate in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego and am completing my dissertation in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
-Our primary research focus in the Winzeler Lab is the identification of chemotherapeutics and chemoprevention strategies for malaria, but we also develop and collaborate on projects exploring other infectious diseases and cancer.
+I graduated with a Ph.D. from the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego and am completed my dissertation in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
+My primary research focus in the Winzeler Lab was the identification of chemotherapeutics and chemoprevention strategies for malaria, but I also developed and collaborated on projects exploring other infectious diseases and cancer.

 ![EAW lab logo](http://winzeler.ucsd.edu/wp-content/uploads/2016/09/winzeler-logo-3-001.png)